Vampier/MSXRomSorter/README.md

     - MSX  (MSX ROM ZIPs sorted per starting letter)
     - MSX2  (MSX2 ROM ZIPs sorted per per starting letter)

-The ZIP files have been created with `level 0` compression - this means that the MSX can just unpack the file with minimal CPU usage and thus loading proceduretimes will be reduced.
+The ZIP files have been created with `level 0` compression - this means that the MSX can just unpack the file with minimal CPU usage and thus loading procedure times will be reduced.